Don’t limit yourself to the same old barbecue staples. The possibilities are endless when it comes to what you can cook on your smoker.

-There’s nothing short when it comes to these big meaty ribs.
+There’s nothing short when it comes to these big meaty smoked beef ribs.

 They may take a little longer to cook than your average pork rib but are well worth the effort.

-The 3-2-1 method takes the guesswork out of smoking ribs.
-It is a great choice for novice Pitmasters, but that’s not to say you shouldn’t use it if you’re experienced either.
+The 3-2-1 method takes the guesswork out of smoking ribs, making it one of the best smoker recipes for novice Pitmasters, but that’s not to say you shouldn’t use it if you’re experienced either.